aloopkin/WinCertes/README.md

       --reset                reset all configuration parameters
       --extra                manages one additonal certificate instead of the default one, with its own settings
+      --no-csp               does not import the certificate into CSP.
+Use with caution, at your own risks

 Typical usage: WinCertes.exe -a -e me@example.com -d test1.example.com -d test2.example.com -p
 This will automatically create and register account with email me@example.com, and